Release information for the latest IBM SDK, Java Technology Edition, Version 8 beta packages.

 Component level tracing is now available to improve the debugging of ORB problems.
 A new system property can be set to generate trace information for one or more ORB components, such as DISPATCH or MARSHAL.

 This feature is not available as part of the beta program.
-However, this evaluation technology continues to be actively supported and enhanced in IBM SDK, Java Technology Edition, Version 7 Release 1.
-For the latest news on this technology, see the
+However, this evaluation technology continues to be supported and evaluated by the technical community.
+See

 Multitenant JVM community.